 Cut off the stem area and any soft/bruised spots.

 Remove the seeds if you like.
 If you’re using romas, there aren’t a lot of seeds to start with, and it’s fine to skip this step.
 Actually, it’s always fine to skip it.
-More seeds means more moisture to dry, but it won’t really affect the end result.
+More seeds means more moisture to dry, but it won’t affect the end result.

-Dry the Tomatoes
+5. Dry Your Tomatoes

 The oven needs to be set as least as low as 150 degrees.
 Lower would be fine.
 Put the slices on cake racks.
 You could also just use a baking sheet, but then you’d need to turn them occasionally so they dried evenly.

 The tomatoes are done when they have a flexible, raisin-like texture.
 They shouldn’t feel wet or sticky at all.
 Once they’ve cooled off, you can put them in your container to store them.